Risshhiii18/FancodeBookStore/DOCUMENT.md

-Module Explaination
+Module Explanation
-	-> Created registration.php and module.xml file which is necessory for the magento module registration -> Created "Setup/InstallData.php" for creating new Attrbute and attribute set and attribute group set
+	-> Created registration.php and module.xml file which is necessary for the Magento module registration -> Created "Setup/InstallData.php" for creating new Attribute and attribute set
 	 // Code Snippet for Creating new Attribute Set
 		$categorySetup = $this->categorySetupFactory->create(['setup' => $setup]);
         $attributeSet = $this->attributeSetFactory->create();